Based in stunning Bergamo, one of Italy’s loveliest cities

 Three Donizetti Festival operas staged at Bergamo’s Teatro Donizetti

-Visits to three private palaces & Bergamo’s first-rate picture gallery
+Visits to three private palaces & Bergamo’s excellent picture gallery

 Comfortable four-star hotel close to the Teatro Donizetti in Lower Bergamo

-Each November Bergamo hosts an annual celebration of the operas of Gaetano Donizetti (1797 – 1848), one of Italy’s most engaging and prolific operatic composers and a Bergamo native.
-He was a leading exponent of the Bel Canto tradition, as we shall discover during our three exciting opera evenings at Bergamo’s newly restored Teatro Donizetti.
-To mark the theatre’s reopening, two of the featured operas will be new productions of Marino Faliero and La Fille du Regiment.
-The third opera will be confirmed early in 2021.
+Each November Bergamo hosts an annual celebration of Gaetano Donizetti (1797 – 1848), a Bergamo native and one of Italy’s most engaging and prolific composers.
+A leading exponent of the Bel Canto tradition, beauty and evenness of tone, together with highly florid passages are his hallmarks, as we shall discover during our three exciting opera evenings at Bergamo’s newly restored Teatro Donizetti.
+These will include both L’Elisir D’Amor and Medea in Corintho, while to mark the theatre’s reopening, our final opera will be a new production of La Fille du Regiment.

-In addition to all the wonderful buildings in Bergamo, one of the great, smaller art galleries in Italy is the city’s Accademia Carrara, rich in Venetian and Lombard paintings and sculptures.
-The highly regarded works of the Venetian painter Lorenzo Lotto can be seen throughout Bergamo whilst his near contemporary, the local artist Giovanni Battista Moroni, is one of Italy’s greatest sixteenth century portraitists.
-We shall see his works in one of a number of impressive palaces we shall visit privately, all still owned by Bergamo’s great merchant and noble families.
-An apt finale to our five-day tour will be a private recital in a fine villa north of Milan.
+One of the great smaller art galleries in Italy, the city’s Accademia Carrara, is rich in Venetian and Lombard paintings and sculptures.
+The highly regarded religious works of the Venetian painter Lorenzo Lotto can be seen throughout Bergamo.
+His near contemporary, the local painter Giovanni Battista Moroni, is one of Italy’s greatest sixteenth century portraitists and we shall see his works in one of a number of impressive palaces we shall visit privately, most still owned by Bergamo’s mercantile and noble families.

-We shall stay in the well-located 4* Excelsior San Marco in Lower Bergamo, within short walking distance of Teatro Donizetti, the principle shopping district and the funicular to Upper Bergamo’s historic centre.
+We shall stay in the well-located 4* Excelsior San Marco in Lower Bergamo, a short walk to Teatro Donizetti, the principal shopping district and the funicular to Bergamo Alto’s historic centre.

 Day by day

 - We fly from Heathrow to Milan Linate, arriving mid-afternoon.
-We transfer to Bergamo and our hotel, the 4* Excelsior San Marco and check-in for four nights.
-Later in the evening we have dinner in our hotel’s excellent roof-top restaurant – water, wine and coffee are included with all group meals.
+We transfer to Bergamo and the 4* Excelsior San Marco for four nights.
+Later in the evening we have dinner in our hotel – water, wine and coffee are included with all group lunches and dinners.

-- The city’s old historic medieval centre sits on a hill (Bergamo Alto) joined to its lower, newer counterpart (Bergamo Basso) via a panoramic funicular which we shall use frequently.
-Our day begins with the handsome buildings in and around Piazza Vecchia - the Basilica of Santa Maria Maggiore is a very fine Romanesque church whose many highlights include intarsia panels, designed by Lorenzo Lotto, set into the choir screen.
-The adjoining Cappella Colleoni, named after the fifteenth century condottiero, is a renaissance addition to this marvellous architectural composition.
+- The city’s old historic medieval centre is raised upon a hill (Bergamo Alto) joined to its lower, newer counterpart (Bergamo Basso), via a panoramic funicular which we shall take!
+Our day begins with the handsome buildings in and around Piazza Vecchia.
+The Basilica of Santa Maria Maggiore is a very fine Romanesque church whose many highlights include intarsia panels set into the choir screen, designed by Lorenzo Lotto.
+The adjoining Cappella Colleoni, named after the fifteenth century condottiero, Bartolomeo Colleoni, is a renaissance addition to this marvellous architectural composition.
 After coffee and a visit to the Duomo, we end our morning with the first of a number of private visits to some of Bergamo’s noble and mercantile palaces.
 Palazzo Terzi was extended from its original sixteenth century nucleus into one of the city’s finest eighteenth century palaces.
-Its gilded and frescoed reception rooms give an indication of the ambition of Bergamo’s ‘great and good’.
-Following a group lunch, we end our activities with a visit to the small, yet informative Museo Donizettiano which outlines the work, life and personality of the composer through scores, letters, portraits and personal objects.
+Its gilded and frescoed reception rooms give an indication of the ambition of Bergamo’s great and good.
+Following lunch (not included), we end our activities with a visit to the small, yet informative Museo Donizettiano which outlines the work, life and personality of the composer through scores, letters, portraits and personal possessions.
 We return to our hotel where the remainder of the afternoon and early evening will be free.
-Our first opera, a new production of Marino Faliero, is a three-act tragic opera based on a work by Lord Byron which tells the story of the eponymous fourteenth century Venetian Doge.
-It will be performed at the nearby Teatro Donizetti at 8.00 pm after which we return the short distance to our hotel on foot.
+Our first opera L’Elisir D’Amor at the nearby Teatro Donizetti begins at 8.00 pm after which we walk the short distance back to our hotel.

-- This morning we drive to the north Milan to the Lombard village of Briosco for a splendid day at Villa Medici-Giulini.
-Built in 1643, the private estate has had many owners including the Medici of Marignano.
-Signora Fernanda Giulini and her family restored the villa in the twentieth century and it is where she displays part of her extraordinary collection of historic keyboard instruments.
-We shall be guided round the formal Italian gardens and the villa’s historic keyboard collection, many of which will be played for us.
-After a group lunch in the villa we end with a private recital in the estate’s charming theatre – an apt finale to the musical pleasures enjoyed during our week.
-We continue to Milan’s Linate airport and our return flight.
+- We leave Bergamo and drive to the north of Milan to the Lombard village of Briosco, where we visit privately Villa Medici-Giulini.
+Built in 1643, the estate has had many owners and Fernanda Giulini and her family restored the villa in the twentieth century.
+It is where Signora Giulini displays some of her extraordinary collection of historic keyboard instruments: harpsichords, organs and pianos.
+Surrounded by formal Italian gardens, the villa’s many reception rooms (including an impressive saloon painted by Zuccarelli) houses the historic pianos, some of which will be played.
+After our lunch in the villa there will be a concluding recital in the estate’s charming theatre.
+We continue to Milan’s Linate airport and our return

 - Single Supplement: £95 (Single Room)